-ii.
-Major Traffic Offences
+2) Major Traffic Offences

-An application will normally be refused where the applicant has a conviction for an offence within 2 years of the date of the application.
-More than one conviction for this type of offence within the last 5 years is likely to merit refusal.
+An application will normally be refused where the applicant has a conviction for an offence within 2 years of the date of the application from the date of conviction.
+More than one conviction for this type of offence within the last 5 years from the date of conviction is likely to merit refusal.
 A list of offences to which this paragraph applies is attached as Appendix I.

-iii.
-Minor Traffic Offences
+3) Minor Traffic Offences

 Isolated convictions for minor traffic offences should not prevent a person from obtaining a licence.
-However, the number, type and frequency of this type of offence will be taken into account and if there are several offences of this nature, the applicant will normally be expected to show a period free of conviction of at least 6 months.
+However, the number, type and frequency of this type of offence will be taken into account and if there are several offences of this nature, the applicant will normally be expected to show a period free of conviction of at least 6 months from the date of conviction.
 A list of offences to which this paragraph applies is attached as Appendix II.